 High-quality candidates also tend to be pretty switched on, and won’t waste their time applying for roles if they deem the application process unnecessarily long or complex.
 Instead, they’ll move on to the next role they see and you’ll lose them.
 So it’s important you design your process with your ideal candidate in mind.

-You can also use the right technology to speed up your shortlisting process.
+You can also use the right technology to speed up your shortlisting & selection process.
 For example, use your Candidate Management System to set up automatic filters to exclude ineligible candidates immediately.
 For example, if your role requires someone to be an Australian citizen or permanent resident, add a filter that automatically marks an application as ineligible.

 The following tips will help you overcome the hurdles preventing you from finding the ideal person to fill your vacancy, so you don’t waste time hunting purple squirrels who may not exist.
 Perhaps you’ll discover that they were just the squirrel you have been looking for!